ecmwf/odc/docs/content/implementation/decoding-data.rst

 Reader
 ------

-The **Reader** object is responsble for controlling underlying resources associated with an ODB-2 data stream.
-We can define the source of the data according to its location (on the network, in memeroy, in file, etc.) and construct an appropriate **Reader** object.
+The **Reader** object is responsible for controlling underlying resources associated with an ODB-2 data stream.
+We can define the source of the data according to its location (on the network, in memory, in file, etc.) and construct an appropriate **Reader** object.

 .. tabs::